 Dental crowns are also sometimes used for cosmetic purposes.
 For example, a crown may be a better option than a veneer or dental bonding to restore a small or very misshapen tooth.

 The crown placement process will usually take two appointments over a time period of about 2-3 weeks.
-At your first appointment, Dr. Babb will prepare your tooth for the crown.
+At your first appointment with our Pineville dental office, Dr. Babb will prepare your tooth for the crown.
 First, your mouth will be cleaned and numbed.
 You can also be sedated if desired.

 Next, Dr. Babb will use a dental drill to remove any decayed or damaged enamel from the treatment site.
 Once this process is complete, he will take impressions of your mouth using dental putty.
 These impressions will be sent to a dental lab, where your crown will be manufactured.